av376/Twilio/README.md

    to you in the globals section and save the file.

-3. Copy the downloaded files and folder to a local or remote server (required for steps 3 and 4).
+3. Copy the downloaded files and folder to a local or remote server (required for Options 1 and 2).

-3. Option 1.
+4. Option 1.
 Open the HTML file in a browser and enter the phone number I have given you, type a message in the text box, and hit 'Send'.
 Your message will be sent to the phone number I have given you.

-4. Option 2.
+5. Option 2.
 Type the following in a browser:

 		path/to/server/folder/sendSMS.php?testing=1&auth=X